tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.1_local_build_and_unit_test/README.md

 ````

-When you want to test a request handler and expect it to return an error, see the following example:
+When you want to test a request handler and expect it to return an error, you can use the following example:

 ````